Svante Janson: Biography

 Svante Janson has already had a long career in mathematics, because he started research at a very young age.

 From prodigy to docent

 A child prodigy in mathematics, Janson took high-school and even university classes while in primary school.
-He was admitted in 1968 to Gothenburg University at age 12.
+He was admitted in 1968 to University of Gothenburg at age 12.
 After his 1968 matriculation at Uppsala University at age 13, Janson obtained the following degrees in mathematics: a "candidate of philosophy" (roughly an "honours" B.S. with a thesis) at age 14 (in 1970) and a doctor of philosophy at age 21–22 (in 1977).
 Janson's Ph.D. was awarded on his 22nd birthday.
 Janson's doctoral dissertation was supervised by Lennart Carleson, who had himself received his doctoral degree when he was 22 years old.